- Economic Development

 The Mobile BayBears, the Double-A affiliate of the Los Angeles Angels, play approximately 70 home games at Hank Aaron Stadium each year.

-The University of South Alabama, Spring Hill College, the University of Mobile, Bishop State Community College and Faulkner State Community College field teams in basketball, baseball, soccer and other team and individual sports for both men and women.
+The University of South Alabama, Spring Hill College, the University of Mobile, Bishop State Community College and Coastal Alabama Community College field teams in basketball, baseball, soccer and other team and individual sports for both men and women.

 Mobile offers both deep sea fishing in the Gulf of Mexico and some of the South’s best freshwater fishing in the Mobile-Tensaw Delta.
 The Alabama Deep Sea Fishing Rodeo is one of the largest of its kind in the world.